nacho00112/btm/docs/index.md

-Alias for addattr, this is only a convenction, use addattr when you are adding attributes, and btm.subattr when you are substituting attributes.
+Alias for addattr, this is only a convenction, use addattr when you are adding attributes, and btm.subattr when you are substituting attributes, for example if you want to substitute the `str.replace` method
 ```python
 import btm
 print(btm.addattr is btm.subattr) # Output: True